duttasunanda/Smart_Switch/README.md

 # 💡 Smart Switch

-An Arduino-based project to control a smart switch using a microcontroller.
+An Arduino-based project to control and normal switch to smart switch using a microcontroller.

 ---